Choose Your Own Adventure

 Oklahoma

-The state of Oklahoma has 6 national park units.
+The state of Oklahoma has 7 national park sites.

 Butterfield Overland National Historic Trail